Money mistakes, vegetarianism and cheap gas prices mean trouble.

 The steps include “analyze the why”, “identify the trigger” and “create your pathway to change.”
 A little technical, but it could help.
 He also gives reasons why he spent — a miserable day at work, for example.
-He follows with advice to alter our bad spending habits and stop the repetition.
+He offers advice for people who make bad money mistakes.
 Check it out.

 Wallet Engineers — The Wallet Engineer believes a vegetarian diet is healthier for you.
 But how it impacts your budget may be another story.
 The biggest concern is affording the proper type of protein.

 He provides a list of proteins and analyzes the two types of protein and how your body absorbs them.
 He also confesses he’s not an expert, but if you’re interested in a vegetarian or pescatarian diet (one that includes seafood), it’s an interesting read.

 3. Financial Freedom: 5 Difficult Steps To Get Out Of Debt, Create A Simple Budget, Plan For The Future And Regain Control Of Your Finances

 The Minimalists — The title is a mouthful and these two guys follow it up with a bunch of advice for you to mull over.
 The five steps include: budget, invest, get debt free, minimize and contribute.

 I especially enjoyed the investing section.
 The program they use (Betterment) seems to break things down in a convenient manner.
 In the conclusion they let us know that this won’t be easy.
 But like they say, we already knew that.

 20 Something Finance — Cheap gas is good news, right?
 Not according to G.E.
 Miller.
 He says it’s bad for the economy, environment and the American people.
 He contends “Americans are pretty damn shortsighted.”
 Our expert said something similar, just a little more kindly.